Our range of leisure and hobby courses keeps growing, with even more fun and exciting courses starting throughout 2025.

 FURTHER INFORMATION

-Ready to stand out and secure your place in our course?
+Ready to stand out and secure your place on our course?
 Here’s how we evaluate your application:

 You will need to be aged 18 and over and have studied dance to Intermediate level and wish to work in the performing arts industry as a dancer, choreographer or community dance practitioner and/or a dance teacher within the independent sector.